BroadbandForum/obuspa/QUICK_START_GUIDE.md

 The following core vendor hooks are most likely to need overriding:
 * reboot_cb - called by OB-USP-AGENT core to reboot the device after receiving a Device.Reboot() command
 * factory_reset_cb - called by OB-USP-AGENT core to perform a factory reset after receiving a Device.FactoryReset() command
-* get_trust_store_cb - called by OB-USP-AGENT core to get the list of SSL certificates to install in OB-USP-AGENT's trust store
+* get_trust_store_cb - called by OB-USP-AGENT core to get the list of SSL certificates to install in OB-USP-AGENT's trust store.
+These can alternatively be specified using the '-t' option when invoking OB-USP-AGENT.
-* get_agent_cert_cb - called by OB-USP-AGENT core to get the SSL client certificate associated with this device
+* get_agent_cert_cb - called by OB-USP-AGENT core to get the SSL client certificate and private key associated with this device.
+This can alternatively be specified using the '-a' option when invoking OB-USP-AGENT.

 Certificates provided to the get_trust_store_cb() and get_agent_cert_cb() must be in DER (binary) form.